Aniki91/tomify/README.md

 Tomify - By Thomas Beton
 -------------

-**Description**
+**Description:**
-A parody of Spotify.
+- A parody of Spotify.
-The main functionality is experimenting with the HTML5 media player.
+- The main functionality is experimenting with the HTML5 media player.

 **Install:**